PIA VPN review

 Can Private Internet Access be trusted?

-Yes.
-Despite having a privacy policy that could use more transparency, PIA VPN offers great security options.
+Yes, PIA VPN offers good security options.
 It allows you to select the super-safe AES-256 encryption, offers some of the most secure tunneling protocols (OpenVPN and WireGuard), and has some neat security features like proxies and split tunneling.

 Is PIA good for torrenting?